-The successful configuration of the SM parameters at UE and RAN also marks completion of the PDU session establishment process.
+The successful configuration of the SM parameters at UE and RAN also marks the completion of the PDU session establishment process.
 The SMF eventually provides the IPv6 Address Configuration information (i.e., an IPv6 Prefix) and sends it to the UE via the UPF(s).
 The uplink/downlink packet delivery from/to the UE subsequently starts over the new slice.

-\section{Towards Seamless Inter-Slice Mobility -- Key Challenges and Research Directions:}
+\section{Towards Seamless Inter-Slice Mobility -- Key Challenges and Research Directions}

 The capability to ensure seamless inter-slice mobility is an essential requirement in a sliced mobile network.
-To achieve seamless inter-slice handovers, it is imperative that the existing inter-slice switching mechanisms are enhanced with seamless inter-slice handover support mechanisms.
+It is thus imperative that the inter-slice switching mechanisms are enhanced with seamless inter-slice handover support mechanisms.
 In this vein, some key technical gaps and challenges, as well as the corresponding research directions are discussed as follows.

-\textit{\textbf{Session Continuity:}} Session continuation among slices is a fundamental requirement to achieve inter-slice handovers.
-The 3GPP has defined three PDU Session types including IP, Ethernet and Unstructured to support requirements of different use cases \cite{23501}.
+\textit{\textbf{Session Continuity:}} Smooth continuation of an ongoing session is a primary requirement to achieve an inter-slice handover.
 The session continuation for IPv6 sessions is considered in \cite{stpaper}, where session continuation among slices is achieved through the standard Mobile IPv6, and the GPRS Tunnelling Protocol (GTP) of 3GPP.
-These solutions are shown to have a trade-off between low latency, and higher (signalling and resource utilization) costs.
-The potential alternate approach in this regard is network-based session continuation mechanisms equipped with UE proxying features (for instance, the Proxy Mobile IPv6 \cite{pmipv6} principles).
-Such approaches are capable of balancing the trade-off between latency and overhead costs \cite{lee2013}.
+These solutions are shown to impose a trade-off between low latency, and higher (signaling and resource utilization) costs.
+The potential alternate approach is network-based session continuation mechanisms (e.g., based on Proxy Mobile IPv6 principles specified in the Internet Engineering Task Force RFC 5213), which can balance such trade-offs \cite{lee2013}.